betajippity/betajippity.github.io/_posts/2021-05-29-porting-takua-to-arm-pt1.md

 Kyrylo Tkachov.
 2020.
 [Making the Most of the Arm Architecture with GCC 10](https://community.arm.com/developer/tools-software/tools/b/tools-software-ides-blog/posts/making-the-most-of-the-arm-architecture-in-GCC-10).
 In _ARM Tools, Software, and IDEs Blog_.
 Retrieved May 14, 2021.

 Vincent M. Weaver and Sally A. McKee.
 2009.
 [Code Density Concerns for New Architectures](https://doi.org/10.1109/ICCD.2009.5413117).
-In _2009 IEEE International Conference on Computer Design_.
+In _Proc. of IEEE International Conference on Computer Design (ICCD 2009)_.
 459-464.

 WikiBooks.
 2021.
 [Microprocessor Design: Instruction Decoder](https://en.wikibooks.org/wiki/Microprocessor_Design/Instruction_Decoder).
 Retrieved May 12, 2021.